LIS

 2. Ensure copies of approved erosion and sediment control plans, stormwater management plans, if applicable, and all related non-VDOT issued permits are available for review and posted at every job site at all times.

-3. Take all necessary precautions to ensure against siltation of adjacent properties, streams, etc. in accordance with VDOT's policies and standards and the Virginia Erosion and Sediment Control Handbook, 3rd edition, and the Virginia Stormwater Management Manual (see 24VAC30-151-760).
+3. Take all necessary precautions to ensure against siltation of adjacent properties, streams, or other bodies of water in accordance with VDOT's policies and standards as specified in the terms of the permit and any applicable laws or regulations enforced by the State Water Control Board.

 4. Keep dusty conditions to a minimum by using VDOT-approved methods.

 5. Cut pavement only as approved by the district administrator's designee.
-Pavement cuts, restoration and compaction efforts, to include all materials, shall be accomplished in accordance with VDOT Road and Bridge Specifications (see 24VAC30-151-760).
+Pavement cuts, restoration, and compaction efforts, to include all materials, shall be accomplished in accordance with VDOT specifications as set forth in the terms of the permit.

-6. Ensure that an individual certified by VDOT in erosion and sediment control is present whenever any land-disturbing activity governed by the permit is performed.
-All land disturbance activities performed under a VDOT land use permit shall be in accordance with all local, state, and federal regulations.
+6. Ensure that an individual certified by VDOT in erosion and sediment control is present whenever any land-disturbing activity under the permit is performed.
+All land disturbance activities performed under a permit shall be in accordance with all local, state, and federal requirements.
 The installation of underground facilities by a boring method shall only be deemed as a land-disturbing activity at the entrance and exit of the bore hole and not the entire length of the installation.

-7. Stabilize all disturbed areas immediately upon the end of each day's work and reseed in accordance with VDOT Road and Bridge Specifications (see 24VAC30-151-760).
+7. Stabilize all disturbed areas immediately upon the end of each day's work and reseed in accordance with VDOT specifications as set forth in the terms of the permit.
 Temporary erosion and sediment control measures shall be installed in areas not ready for permanent stabilization.

 8. Ensure that no debris, mud, water, or other material is allowed on the highways.
 Permission, documented in writing or electronic communication, must be obtained from VDOT prior to placing excavated materials on the pavement.
 When so permitted, the pavement shall be cleaned only by approved VDOT methods.

-L. Accurate "as built" plans and profiles of work completed under permit shall be furnished to VDOT upon request, unless waived by the district administrator's designee.
-For utility permits, the owner shall maintain records for the life of the facility that describe the utility usage, size, configuration, material, location, height or depth and special features such as encasement.
+O. Accurate "as built" plans and profiles of work completed under permit shall be furnished to VDOT upon request, unless waived by the district administrator's designee.
+For utility permits, the owner shall maintain "as built" plans, profiles, and records for the life of the facility that describe the utility usage, size, configuration, material, location, height or depth, and special features, such as encasement.

-6. Plan work so that closure of intersecting streets, road approaches and other access points is held to a minimum and as noted and approved in the permit documents.
+4. Plan work so that closure of intersecting streets, road approaches, and other access points is held to a minimum and as noted and approved in the permit documents.

-Q. The permittee shall immediately notify the nearest VDOT official who approved the land use permit of involvement in any personal or vehicular accident at the work site.
+S. The permittee shall immediately notify the district administrator's designee of involvement in any personal or vehicular accident at the work site.

-S. The permittee shall notify, by telephone, voice mail message, or email, the VDOT office where the land use permit was obtained prior to commencement of the permitted activity or any nonemergency excavation within the right-of-way.
+U. The permittee shall notify, by telephone, voicemail message, or email the VDOT office where the permit was obtained prior to commencement of the permitted activity or any nonemergency excavation within the right-of-way.

-T. Upon completion of the work under permit, the permittee shall provide notification, documented in writing or electronic communication, to the district administrator's designee requesting final inspection.
-This request shall include the permit number, county name, route number, and name of the party or parties to whom the permit was issued.
-The district administrator's designee shall promptly schedule an inspection of the work covered under the permit and advise the permittee of any necessary corrections.
+V. Upon completion of the work under permit, the permittee shall provide notification, documented in writing or electronic communication, to the district administrator's designee requesting final inspection.
+This request shall include the permit number and name of the party to whom the permit was issued.
+The district administrator's designee shall schedule an inspection of the work covered under the permit and advise the permittee of any necessary corrections.
+The permittee may not rely upon any act, statement, or failure to act on the part of VDOT with respect to inspection.
+The failure of VDOT to fully or properly inspect any work shall not excuse in any way the permittee from any of the permittee's duties or obligations under the permit, law, or regulation.

 Statutory Authority